A Low-Cost ATmega32-Based Embedded System for Automated Patient Queue and Health Data Management in Private Medical Chambers: System Calibration and Debugging

 \subsection{Baud-Rate Error Mitigation}

-The UART baud generator generated an error that was too high for reliable HC-05 AT-mode communication at 1~MHz, especially at 38400~bps.
+At 1~MHz, the UART baud generator produced an error that was too high for reliable serial communication at higher baud rates (e.g., 38400~bps).
 Reliability was significantly increased by using the internal 8~MHz oscillator and double-speed UART.